Safeguarding and Behaviour Management

 A Whole School Commitment to Safeguarding

 Our Designated Senior Leader for safeguarding is Ms Greenhalgh.
-She and her team of Deputy DSL's (Miss Livesey and Mrs Islam) work to ensure that child protection and safeguarding messages are fully understood by all in school.
+She and her team of Deputy DSL's (Miss Livesey, Mrs Islam & Mrs Haughton) work to ensure that child protection and safeguarding messages are fully understood by all in school.
 We have a commitment to keeping children safe and deliver regular training for all staff and volunteers.

 Our behaviour, staffing and inclusion policies are reviewed each year and the Safeguarding policy is updated with regards to key advice from the "Keeping Children Safe in Education" guidance documents and other key legislation.
 A copy of these policies can be found below.